 How I became a Life Coach

 I got hooked on personal development when I read ‘Feel the Fear and Do it Anyway’ by Susan Jeffers in 2000.
 It had a life changing experience for me as it opened up a whole new way of looking at the world.
 Since then I’ve read many books, listened to audios, watched videos and attended numerous courses (including Tony Robbins Unleash the Power Within).

 Life Coaching entered my radar several years ago and it sounded right up my street but it was a while before I actually started looking into doing my training.
 I attended the Coaching Academy 2 day taster event and found it a powerful experience – especially completing an exercise called the Rocking Chair Test as it made me think about what I really want.
 After some serious thought I decided to take a leap of faith and sign up to complete my Diploma in Personal Development Coaching.
 It was a large financial investment for me but I realised that if I wanted to improve my life I had to be willing to commit.
-The training was enjoyable, challenging (as it was mainly distance learning I had to be very self-disciplined) and life enhancing.
+The training was enjoyable, challenging and life enhancing.
 It pulled together all my previous learning and provided me with a comprehensive toolbox so that I can support other people to be their best.
-For me learning never stops.
-I am now undertaking my NLP (Neuro Linguistic Programming) training so I have even more tools to help my clients and improve my own life.
+As a firm believer in life-long learning I am now undertaking my NLP (Neuro Linguistic Programming) training so I have even more tools to help my clients and improve my own life.

 Walking my way to well-being

 Sense of Direction encapsulates my love for walking as well as the personal development aspect.
 It was during a walk that I came up with the concept of Sense of Direction.
 Walking has given me many pleasures and skills over the years, including:

 - a sense of peace and calm when I need it

 - shared social interaction – walking with friends old and new

 - opportunity to travel to new, beautiful places, both at home and broad